-ADS-B: Any ADS-B source - such as the SV-ADSB-470.
+• ADS-B: Any ADS-B source - such as the SV-ADSB-470/472.

+ADS-B

-- This signifies that the transponder is communicating with the US-based ADS-B ground stations; that those ground stations are replying to the ADS-B Receiver; and that your aircraft is in a known radar service volume.
-This allows the ADS-B ground stations to report all ADS-B targets and radar-only targets that are not yet ADS-B out equipped, thus providing a full traffic picture. - An ADS-B system is reporting that it does not know about radar traffic targets, or that it is not receiving information from any ADS-B ground station (in this case, you may still see aircraft that are equipped with 978 MHz ADS-B out devices via the ADS-B receiver).
-Although you are receiving ADS-B traffic from other ADS-B equipped aircraft, you are not receiving all detectable traffic because you are not currently in a radar service volume and ADS-B service volume.
-Therefore, the traffic portrait may be incomplete. - TIS: Traffic provided from an SV-XPNDR-26X, Garmin GTX 330, or any other device that is configured to output traffic information in the Garmin TIS format. - SkyView is receiving traffic data from the device which is providing traffic to the best of its ability. - o NOT AVAIL SkyView is connected to a TIS traffic device, but you are not in a TIS service volume (actual TIS devices such as the SV-XPNDR-26X or GTX 330 only). - ZAON: A Zaon XRX.
+OK This signifies that the transponder is communicating with the US-based ADS-B ground stations; that those ground stations are replying to the ADS-B Receiver; and that your aircraft is in a known radar service volume.
+This allows the ADS-B ground stations to report all ADS-B targets and radar-only targets that are not yet ADS-B out equipped, thus providing a full traffic picture.

+- NO RADAR The ground-based ADS-B system is reporting that it does not 0 have your airplane in radar contact, or that your system is not seeing the ground station reporting your airplane is in radar contact.
+Although you are receiving ADS-B traffic from other ADS-B equipped aircraft, you may not be receiving all detectable traffic because you may not be currently in a radar service volume and ADS-B service volume.
+Therefore, the traffic portrait may be incomplete. - TIS: Traffic provided from an SV-XPNDR-26X, Garmin GTX 330, or any other device that is configured to output traffic information in the Garmin TIS format.
-TIS

-FLARM
+SkyView is receiving traffic data from the device which is providing traffic to the best of its ability.

+NOT AVAIL SkyView is connected to a TIS traffic device, but you are not in 0 a TIS service volume (actual TIS devices such as the SV-XPNDR-26X or GTX 330 only).

+ZAON: A Zaon XRX.

-- SkyView is receiving traffic data from the device which is providing traffic to the best of its ability. - FLARM: A device outputting FLARM format data (predominantly in Europe) - SkyView is receiving traffic data from the device which is providing traffic to the best of its ability. - SkyView is configured for Traffic but there are no devices that are currently capable of providing traffic to SkyView.
+SkyView is receiving traffic data from the device which is providing traffic to the best of its ability.

+FLARM: A device outputting FLARM format data (predominantly in Europe)

+SkyView is receiving traffic data from the device which is providing traffic to the best of its ability.

+SkyView is configured for Traffic but there are no devices that are currently capable of providing traffic to SkyView.
 This could be due to failure of traffic devices, or an external device that is turned off.